The Benefits Of A Person Centred Approach In Stress Management

 Of course not all clients are easy to deal with, some clients are just simply not the right fit for us or even too challenging to treat or help.
 That is when it is so important to maintain healthy boundaries, be honest with ourselves and the client.
 Know when you should refer on a client or make some suggestions where they might get more appropriate help.

-They are congruent about doing what is right for the client, about client empowerment and when appropriate getting the client get the most effective help that is right for them.
+They are congruent about doing what is right for the client, about client empowerment and when appropriate knowing when they are not the best therapist, coach, counsellor or healer for that individual.
+That is why therapists who use a more person centred approach will often do what they can to refer on the client to someone else.
+Get the client get the most effective help that is right for that person.